Mini Review Volume 2 Issue 4

 which assumes that the model depends on the main effects and the quadratic terms of SNPs and first order of SNP-by-SNP interactions; weighted IBS (identical-by-state) kernel

 which defines similarity between two individuals as the number of alleles that share IBS.
 The weighted IBS kernel allows for epistatic effects because it does not assume linearity or interactions of any particular order (e.g., second order).
 Experiences suggest using the IBS kernel when the number of interacting SNPs within the region is modest.
-In all these kernels, is an allele specific weight that controls the relative importance of the SNP.
-Without prior information, SKAT suggests to use
+In all these kernels,

 , where